Category Archives: Peter Boyle

 Instead, I ruminated over his brilliant performances in my two favorite films of his, The Night of the Hunter (1955) and Ryan’s Daughter (1970).

-His performance is fine but all the actors bring their A-game.
+His performance is fine, but all the actors bring their A-game.

 Aging low-level Boston gunrunner Eddie Coyle (Mitchum) is fearful of the possibility of several years of jail time for participating in a truck hijacking in neighboring New Hampshire.
 Having a wife and kids dependent on him, and feeling old and desperate, he volunteers to funnel information to Dave Foley (Richard Jordan), an ATF agent.

-These events do not bode well for poor Eddie who now has a mark on his back.
+These events do not bode well for poor Eddie, who now has a mark on his back.

 The Friends of Eddie Coyle has a handful of plots happening simultaneously.
 There is Eddie’s predicament, the saga of the bank robbers and the bank owners they put in peril, and a bartender played by Peter Boyle (of television Everybody Loves Raymond fame), who is also an informant.

-The stories intertwine but sometimes not quite enough and a conclusion over how the players relate is sometimes unclear.
+The stories intertwine, but sometimes not quite enough, and a conclusion over how the players relate is sometimes unclear.

-From the get-go, I was reminded of Dirty Harry (1971) which arguably propelled the cop/crime thriller/crime drama to mainstream audiences.
+From the get-go, I was reminded of Dirty Harry (1971), which arguably propelled the cop/crime thriller/crime drama to mainstream audiences.

-The location sequences are plentiful and give the film authenticity and Boston appreciation.
+The location sequences are plentiful and lend the film authenticity and a sense of Boston appreciation.
 The classic Boston Garden is featured as two characters attend a Boston Bruins hockey game.
-The Charles River, downtown, and surrounding areas like Quincy are featured.
-Director, Peter Yates certainly creates a blue-collar, Irish-represented community.
+The Charles River, downtown, and surrounding areas, such as Quincy, are featured.

 Lovers of classic 1970s American automobiles will be in heaven.
 I spotted a Ford Galaxy, a Chevy Impala, and similar full-sized cars.
 One character drives a green muscle car.
-I mean, there are tons and tons of car sequences in this film.

 With the seedy Boston underworld, a terrific performance by Robert Mitchum, and enough guns, car chases, and bank robberies to satisfy the action audience, The Friends of Eddie Coyle (1973) is a win.

-The film didn’t stick with me as much as I would have liked but it’s a striking entry in the crime thriller genre.
+The film didn’t stick with me as much as I would have liked, but it’s a striking entry in the crime thriller genre.